Healthcare Technology: How It’s Being Used in 2025

 Patients are virtually placed in an environment that contains their phobia or triggers anxiety.
 This might be walking through a crowded supermarket or approaching a dog.

-With this VR treatment, a patient that’s afraid of snakes or bugs might be placed in a virtual woodland in order to confront their fears.
+With this VR treatment, a patient who’s afraid of snakes or bugs might be placed in a virtual woodland in order to confront their fears.

 As the patient experiences the virtual environment, a psychologist guides them through anxiety management exercises and coping techniques.